6nb/ai-art-generator/README.md

 This tool uses [Selenium](https://selenium-python.readthedocs.io/) to scrape artwork, which requires ChromeDriver to automate web browsing.

-The version that works for me is included.
+The version that works for me (Chrome 99) is included.
 If you have a different version of chrome, download the corresponding driver [here](https://chromedriver.chromium.org/downloads) and replace it.

 ## Usage